Key points about caffeine

 • In small doses it can make you feel more alert, awake, clear-minded and able to concentrate.

-• In large doses, it can make you feel anxious or have difficulty sleeping.
+• In large doses, it can make you feel anxious, affect your heart rate and cause difficulty sleeping.

 Woman enjoying mug of coffee